- To make students more aware of community service opportunities and encourage students to make service a part of their professional lives

 A student who completes 100 hours of public service during a 12 month period in which the student is in good standing at UA Little Rock William H. Bowen School of Law will be awarded a Dean’s Certificate of Service, with the award noted on the student’s transcript.
 A student who completes 300 hours of public service during the period the student is in good standing at UA Little Rock William H. Bowen School of Law will be awarded a Dean’s Certificate of Distinguished Service, which will also be noted on the student’s transcript.

-A student who wishes to be considered for either certificate shall submit a short written summary (approximately two pages) of the student’s service for review by the Dean of the School of Law.
+A student who wishes to be considered for either certificate shall submit a signed Certification of Service Log and a one to two page summary of their experience documenting the student’s service for review by the Dean of the School of Law.
 The Dean’s office shall keep a written record of a student’s completed hours and shall provide to the School of Law’s Registrar the name of each student earning a certificate.

-Projects planned by COOL and other organizations include: Habitat for Humanity, Law Students for Literacy, VITA/TCE (Volunteer Income Tax Assistance/Tax Counseling for the Elderly), Mother’s Day Out at the Battered Women’s Shelter, Res Judicata to benefit VOCALS, Race for the Cure, CASA (Court Appointed Special Advocate) training, Advocates for Battered Women training, SBA/LSD Work-a-Day, and work days at Arkansas Children’s Hospital.
-In addition, students have hundreds of opportunities to volunteer at any time with agencies affiliated with the United Way of Pulaski County or other organizations.
+Service projects may include: Habitat for Humanity, VITA/TCE (Volunteer Income Tax Assistance/Tax Counseling for the Elderly), pro bono clinics with the Center for Arkansas Legal Services, Race for the Cure, CASA (Court Appointed Special Advocate) training, becoming a Shelter Advocate at Women and Children First, and volunteering at Arkansas Children’s Hospital.
+In addition, students have many opportunities to volunteer at any time with nonprofit agencies affiliated with the law school.
 Projects may be submitted to the Dean in advance for approval or may be submitted after the service has been performed.
 The definition of “service” applied by the Dean will be broad, but shall not include service which is compensated monetarily.

 For information on this program, contact Kelly Rigby.